Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge: Conclusion

-This paper presented federated lottery aware sparsity hunting methodologies to yield sparse server models with low parameter density while costing insignificant accuracy drop compared to the unpruned counterparts.
+This paper presented methodologies to yield sparse server models with insignificant accuracy drops compared to the unpruned counterparts.
 In particular, we demonstrated two efficient sparse learning solutions specifically tailored for FL, enabling better computation and communication benefits over existing sparse learning alternatives.
-We experimentally demonstrated the superiority of our models in yielding up to $\mathord{\sim}10.1\%$ improved accuracy with $\mathord{\sim}10.26\times$ fewer communication costs, compared to the existing alternatives \cite{qiu2021zerofl}, at similar hyperparameter settings.
+Additionally, we presented the effectiveness of the proposed algorithms for clients with different parameter budgets, allowing deployment for resource-limited edge devices having heterogeneous resource support.
+The future research direction of this work includes a theoretical understanding of our observations and further empirical demonstrations of the newer class of foundation models.